ivotron/ivotron.github.io/_posts/2013-04-07-the-ff-stack.md

 ![Figure 4.
 The HDF5 stack (taken from [@chaarawi_milestone_2013]).][hdf5-stack]

 In terms of the CN-ION communication model, a client/server architecture is implemented
-[@kozoil_milestone_2012]: every ION runs an IOFSL (I/O Function Shipping Layer) server [@ali_scalable_2009]; the IOFSL client is integrated into the HDF5 library which runs on each CN.
+[@koziol_milestone_2012]: every ION runs an IOFSL (I/O Function Shipping Layer) server [@ali_scalable_2009]; the IOFSL client is integrated into the HDF5 library which runs on each CN.
 A client can forward requests to any number of IONs.
 Every I/O operation issued by HDF5 is asynchronously shipped to the IOFSL server and asynchronously executed.

 ## IOD

-The I/O dispatcher (IOD) can be simply described as the burst buffer layer to the computation nodes.
-It handles shor.
-Every I/O node runs a IOD client, and in turn every IOD server runs a DAOS client which allows it to communicate down to the long-term storage subsystem (Figure 5).
+The I/O dispatcher (IOD) can be simply described as the storage abstraction that the compute nodes interact with.
+It encapsulates the burst buffer layer as well as long-term storage.
+Every I/O node runs an IOD client, and in turn every IOD server runs a DAOS client which allows it to communicate down to the long-term storage subsystem (Figure 5).

 ![Figure 5.
-The HDF5 stack (taken from [@chaarawi_milestone_2013]).][hdf5-stack]
+The IOD stack (taken from [@bent_milestone_2013]).][iod-stack]

-The IOD has

-It's important to note that, in the planned prototype, ION and DAOS transactional capabilities are "separated", that is, the fact that a transaction committed on the IOD doesn't mean that it will commit also on the long-term storage, and in fact might not persist if an error occurs on the ION after it has committed.
-It means however, that new results/versions can be obtained from the committed transaction consistently.

-## DAOS
+IOD exposes the transactional, asynchronous and function-shipping functionality of the stack to applications running on the compute nodes.

-## VOSD
+## DAOS and VOSD

+This is the long-term storage and in the prototype consists of Lustre with extensions that will allow the system to have transactions as well as function-shipping capabilities [@lombardi_milestone_2012].

 ## References

 [ff-docs]: https://wiki.hpdd.intel.com/display/PUB/Fast+Forward+Storage+and+IO+Program+Documents
-[ff-stack]: {{ site.url }}/images/labnotebook/2013-04-07-ff-stack.png
+[ff-stack]: {{ site.url }}/images/blog/2013-04-07-ff-stack.png
-[ff-arch]: {{ site.url }}/images/labnotebook/2013-04-07-ff-arch.png
+[ff-arch]: {{ site.url }}/images/blog/2013-04-07-ff-arch.png
-[hdf5-stack]: {{ site.url }}/images/labnotebook/2013-04-07-ff-hdf5-stack.png
+[hdf5-stack]: {{ site.url }}/images/blog/2013-04-07-ff-hdf5-stack.png
+[iod-stack]: {{ site.url }}/images/blog/2013-04-07-ff-iod-stack.png
 [graphlab]: {% post_url 2013-04-05-graphlab-and-graphbuilder %}
 [graphlab-arch]: {{ site.url }}/images/blog/2013-04-05-graphlab-and-graphbuilder.png